Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 In the heart of Bangkok, you’ll find a wide range of cooking schools and culinary institutes offering authentic Thai cooking classes.
 Step into the bustling local markets with your knowledgeable instructor to handpick the freshest ingredients, from aromatic herbs to exotic spices.

 Back in the kitchen, learn the art of balancing flavors as you prepare signature Thai dishes such as Pad Thai, Tom Yum soup, and Green Curry.
 Discover the secrets behind creating the perfect harmony of sweet, sour, spicy, and savory flavors that define Thai cuisine.
 As you chop, stir, and taste your way through the recipes, you’ll gain insights into Thai culture and culinary traditions.
 The friendly instructors will guide you through each step, sharing their expertise and passion for Thai cooking.
+Once your dishes are prepared, savor the fruits of your labor and indulge in a satisfying feast.

 We did our Thai cooking class while in Chiang Rai and it was one of the most fun experiences of our journey!
 In each country we traveled to, we haven’t been disappointed by a cooking class yet and that’s why we will always recommend doing them.